Withdrawal from the Council of Europe

 Withdrawal from the Council of Europe is the legal and political process whereby a member state of the Council of Europe rescinds from the Statute of the Council of Europe.
 Thus, the country in question ceases to be a member of the council.
 This is done under Articles 7 & 8 in Chapter II of the Statute which mentions membership.
 It states that any country that wishes to leave must send a notification to the Council of Europe's Secretary General, and the country’s membership would be rescinded by the end of the year.

 As of March 2022, there have been two countries that have formally left the Council of Europe.
 The first one was Greece on 12 December 1969.
 However, it re-joined the council on the 28 November 1974.
 The second one is Russia who first threatened to withdraw from the Council, after the country's membership of the Parliamentary Assembly was revoked in 2014.
 This was due to the invasion and annexation of the Ukrainian autonomous region of Crimea.
-Russia formally notified the Council of its withdrawal on 15 March 2022, after the country invaded Ukraine.
+Russia formally notified the Council of its withdrawal on 15 March 2022, after the country invaded Ukraine, but was expelled the following day before the withdrawal could take effect.